CNFeffery/feffery-antd-docs/public/extra_api_descriptions/en_us/AntdMenu.md

     The link address for the current node.

-  - target (string; optional):

-    The opening method for the link of the current node.

   - icon (string; optional):

     The type of prefix icon for the current node.
 When `iconRenderer` is `'AntdIcon'`, it corresponds to the same parameter in `AntdIcon`.
 When `iconRenderer` is `'fontawesome'`, it is the CSS class name.